akka/akka-projection/docs/src/main/paradox/r2dbc.md

 Changing to 8 slice ranges means that the ranges would be 0-127, 128-255, 256-383, ..., 768-895, 896-1023.

 However, when changing the number of slices the projections with the old slice distribution must be stopped before starting new projections.
-That can be done with a full shutdown before deploying the new slice distribution or pause (stop) the projections with @ref:[the management API](management.md).
+That can be done at runtime when @ref[Running with Sharded Daemon Process](#running-with-sharded-daemon-process).

 When using `R2dbcProjection` together with the `EventSourcedProvider.eventsBySlices` the events will be delivered in sequence number order without duplicates.